 Treatment for GERD

-Treatment for GERD is not simple.
-Sometimes treatment for acid reflux is a real challenge.
+Treatment for GERD is complex.
+Sometimes, treatment for acid reflux is a real challenge.
 Your doctor will likely recommend trying lifestyle modifications and over-the-counter medications first.
 If you don’t get relief after a few weeks, your doctor may recommend prescription medication or surgery.

 Antacids neutralize stomach acid.